Grzybojad/vitaSnake/README.md

 # vitaSnake
 A snake game with smooth rotation made for the PS Vita with LibVita2D.
-For now the game doesn't have a losing condition, so you can collect as many apples as you want.
-Each apple collected makes the snake longer, like in the classic snake game.
+Turn left and right to collect as many apples as you can, but avoid biting your tail, or you will lose the game.

 ![vitaSnake screenshot](https://i.imgur.com/Qr88uv9.jpg)